 As an Admissions RN, I believe that placing a loved one on Hospice care is one of the most difficult decisions a family can make.
 Oftentimes families are faced not only with a sudden decline with their loved one, they can easily be shocked and overwhelmed with information during this time, not to mention facing increased expense, emotional turmoil, and having to maneuver through a myriad of options, questions, and decisions regarding Hospice care; this is where I come in.

 This is the toughest and most challenging path I have ever been called to take, and I love it!
-Suncrest has helped me achieve a level of skill, professionalism, and compassion in my nursing practice that no other company has been able to provide, and I am very grateful.
-Suncrest has a remarkable history of success, and I am very proud to be a part of that success.
+Suncrest Hospice of Colorado has helped me achieve a level of skill, professionalism, and compassion in my nursing practice that no other company has been able to provide, and I am very grateful.
+Suncrest Hospice of Colorado has a remarkable history of success, and I am very proud to be a part of that success.
 Thank you!

 Doug Christensen, RN